isotaan/growler-radio/README.md

 ## Why do I hear dead air at the end of some songs or small overlaps with the next song?

-This is because DCS-ExternalAudio takes some time to buffer your .mp3 before playing.
-I do not control how fast DCS-ExternalAudio performs but I have attempted to account for it in such a way as to accommodate your average song length.
+This is because DCS-SR-ExternalAudio.exe takes some time to buffer your .mp3 before playing.
+I do not control how fast DCS-SR-ExternalAudio.exe performs but I have attempted to account for it in such a way as to accommodate your average song length.

 ## Why can't I stop/skip a song playing instantly?

 This is because once Growler Radio sends a song to DCS-External Audio, it's really out of my control.
-I'm sure there's some way to stop DCS-ExternalAudio via code coming from DCS, but my previous attempts at pkill have failed.
+I'm sure there's some way to stop DCS-SR-ExternalAudio.exe via code coming from DCS, but my previous attempts at pkill have failed.
 Until I find a solution, the best I can do is have Growler Radio stop any additional songs from playing.

 ## Does this work with my favorite 8-hour song loop?

 The longest song I have tried was Free Bird, which is 10 minutes, 7 seconds long.
-I have no idea whether DCS-ExternalAudio will work with songs of a longer length, but I imagine that it'll take DCS-ExternalAudio ages to digest it.
+I have no idea whether DCS-SR-ExternalAudio.exe will work with songs of a longer length, but I imagine that it'll take DCS-SR-ExternalAudio.exe ages to process.

 Only try this at your own risk.
-I am not responsible for you feeding DCS-ExternalAudio songs of excessive length and your RAM catching on fire.
+I am not responsible for you feeding DCS-SR-ExternalAudio.exe songs of excessive length and your RAM catching on fire.

 ## Why is this code so unwieldy and so poorly put together?